Xavier Legette

 Conclusion

 Although broad jumps alone aren’t a standard metric for predicting NFL WR success, our data shows that a range of 126 to 138 inches is optimal.
 This is evident from the fact that it is more prevalent among top 10 fantasy finishers than bottom 10 finishers.
-This metric, while tested alongside other combine measurements, could be a valuable tool for scouting potential WR talent.
-We will eventually attempt to put together models which test different variances of metrics.
+This metric, while tested alongside other combine measurements, has been a valuable tool for scouting WR prospects.

 More Data Next Week!